 Ferrata Preoe involves lots of rock climbing with quite some vertical pieces and some hiking in between.
 It can be done with kids from about 8 years old; younger kids will not be tall enough to climb at some sections, so you’ll have to help them along the way.

 Practical information: If you are serious about fishing, then there are endless possibilities in Trentino.
-You can find more information here.
+You can find more information on the Visit Trentino website.

 Visit Val di Genova